-- 1.32 The CFR can be understood as the Authority's underlying need to borrow money long term for a capital purpose.
-The underlying need is the expenditure remaining to be financed after allowing for capital funding from capital receipts, grants, third party contributions and revenue contributions.
-It reflects the cumulative amount of borrowing required for capital purposes less the annual Minimum Revenue Provision (MRP). - 1.33 In accordance with best professional practice the Authority does not associate borrowing with particular items or types of expenditure.
-The Authority has a number of daily cash flows, both positive and negative, and manages its Treasury position in terms of its borrowing and investments in accordance with the approved Treasury Management Strategy.
+- 1.30 The CFR can be understood as the Authority's underlying need to borrow money long term for a capital purpose.
+The CFR is simply the total historic outstanding capital expenditure which has not yet been paid for from either revenue or capital resources.
+The CFR will increase annually by the amount of capital expenditure which is not immediately paid for by grants, contributions, direct revenue funding or capital receipts.
+The General Fund CFR will also be reduced each year by the amount of Minimum Revenue Provision (MRP) that is set aside in the revenue budget.
+In addition, the CFR may be reduced by additional voluntary contributions in the form of capital receipts or revenue contributions.
+The HRA business plan includes provision to reduce the HRA CFR in this way. - 1.31 The CFR also includes any other long term liabilities eg PFI schemes and finance leases. - 1.32 In accordance with best professional practice the Authority does not associate borrowing with particular items or types of expenditure.
+The Authority has a number of daily cash flows, both positive and negative, and manages its treasury position in terms of its borrowing and investments in accordance with the approved Treasury Management Strategy.
 In day to day cash management no distinction can be made between revenue cash and capital cash.
-Over the long term external borrowing may only be incurred for capital purposes. - 1.34 The Authority is required to make reasonable estimates of the total CFR at the end of the forthcoming financial year and, as a minimum, the following two years.
-The HRA estimates must be shown separately. - 1.35 The CFR has been calculated in line with the methodology required by the relevant statutory instrument and the guidance to the Prudential Code.
-It incorporates the actual and forecast borrowing impacts of the Authority's previous, current and future capital projects, current and future PFI programmes and current Finance Leases.
+Over the long term external borrowing may only be incurred for capital purposes.

-2013/14 2014/15 2015/16 2016/17 2017/18
+2015/16 2016/17 2017/18 2018/19

-Actual Est. Est. Est. Est.
+Est. Est. Est. Est.

-£000's £000's £000's £000's £000's
+£000's £000's £000's £000's

-General Fund 288,506 300,550 300,406 299,633 292,960
+General Fund 297,026 313,406 315,450 313,728

-HRA 285,827 312,972 348,917 361,874 356,532
+HRA 341,335 359,065 353,749 350,633

-Total 574,333 613,522 649,323 661,507 649,492
+Total 638,361 672,471 669,199 664,361